 On our first visit, Rob had a Grilled Cheese ($4.79) and on the second visit a Taco Salad ($7.39).
 Both excellent.
 For breakfast, we both wanted to try their quiche but they had sold out so instead we had an Egg & Cheese Breakfast Sandwich ($3.95).
 If you are ever are visiting the area, this is a great place for either breakfast or lunch!

-We enjoyed lunch here twice during our visit in 2017.
-In 2018 we had lunch here twice.
-Stopped here for breakfast one morning and enjoyed a delicious mushroom, spinach and parmesan slice of quiche and a pumpkin cheese muffin.
+We also stopped here for breakfast one morning and enjoyed a delicious mushroom, spinach and parmesan slice of quiche and a pumpkin cheese muffin.
 Yummy!
 Always the same fresh, high quality food!

 Das Dutchman Essenhaus